bookofproofs/bookofproofs.github.io/_sources/history/19th-century/skan.md

 title: Skan, Sylvia
 born: 1897
 died: 1972
-keywords: Sylvia Skan, Mathematics, Fluids Dynamics, Aerodynamics, Harvard, Cambrige, Royal Society
+keywords: sylvia skan,skan
-description: Sylvia Skan is an influential mathematician, who earned her Ph.D from Harvard, published research from Cambridge and was awarded the Royal Society Fellowship.
+description: Sylvia Skan was an English applied mathematician who worked on fluid dynamics and aerodynamics.
+For most of her career, she worked for the Aerodynamics Department of the National Physical Laboratory.
+She wrote many papers and the two volume book Handbook for computers.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---